 As chair of the child care committee, Krista is focused on helping to initiate policy and environmental change in child care facilities to welcome breastfeeding mothers and their babies.
 Providing education on how to create a breastfeeding friendly child care facility is also a focus of the child care committee.

-Born and raised in Guatemala, wife and mother of two beautiful boys.
-I am a kindergarten teacher and attorney in my country; currently an LL.M candidate 2019 at FIU.
-Passionate breastfeeding advocate for 10 years, a La Leche League Leader and breastfeeding counselor and educator.
+Born and raised in Guatemala, Rocio Velazquez is a wife and mother of 2 beautiful boys.
+She is a kindergarten teacher and attorney in her country, with a Master of Laws degree (LL.M) from Florida International University.
+Rocio has been a passionate breastfeeding advocate for 10 years, a La Leche League Leader, and is a breastfeeding counselor and educator.
+Her goal is to raise the importance of breastfeeding as a key to social development.

-My goal is to raise the importance of breastfeeding as a key of social development.
-My family and I came to Miami in 2015 and since then I’ve been supporting families who wanted to breastfed, focusing in Hispanic families in Florida.
-I have a full time job as the assistant to the CEO and Chief of Staff at The Children’s Movement of Florida, a non-profit which advocates for qualified early childhood education, access to health services for all children and support parents in Florida .
-For my contributions to health, human rights and human welfare in the community as a breastfeeding advocate, I was awarded the Alexandra Bach-Lagos 2018 Scholarship from the Miami-Dade Chapter of the Florida Association for Women Lawyers.
-Starting January 2019, I’ll be hosting La Leche League monthly Spanish meetings at Coral Reef Miami-Dade Public Library.
+In 2015 she and her family settled in Miami and since then she has been supporting families who wanted to breastfeed, focusing on Hispanic families in Florida.
+Currently, she works at The Children’s Movement of Florida, a non-profit that advocates for high-quality early childhood education, access to health services for all children in the state and provide tools to support parents.
+For her contributions to health, human rights and human welfare in the community as a breastfeeding advocate, she was awarded the Alexandra Bach-Lagos 2018 Scholarship from the Miami-Dade Chapter of the Florida Association for Women Lawyers.

 I am a mother of two, passionate about breastfeeding, and I have seen time and time again the barriers other women, particularly working mothers, face when trying to provide the best start for their babies.
 In a country with no national paid maternity leave, even women who are dedicated to breastfeeding their babies struggle when having to return to work far earlier than is healthy for either mother or baby.
 It is imperative that we work to make that transition as smooth as possible by spreading awareness to employers of the importance of supporting the breastfeeding/pumping mother, while we continue to advocate for policy change.
 During my time at the Florida Department of Health in Volusia County, I worked on the Florida Healthy Babies grant, brainstorming creative ways to educate women on the benefits of breastfeeding, increase initiation rates (particularly among black women), and work with hospitals, daycares, and employers to increase community support for breastfeeding.
 I believe that in order to move forward we need to building strong community partnerships and find advocates across all disciplines.
 I am taking on a new role as Resource Coordinator of the Nonprofit Center of Northeast Florida, where I hope to find ways to increase support of breastfeeding among the 250 member nonprofits.